-Time Charter Expenses: Time charter expenses comprise time charter hire, brokerage commissions, fuel costs and other miscellaneous expenses.
-Time charter expenses are expensed over the period of the time charter.
+Time Charter and Voyage Expenses: Time charter and voyage expenses comprise all expenses related to each particular voyage, including time charter hire paid and bunkers, port charges, canal tolls, cargo handling, agency fees and brokerage commissions.
+Time charter expenses are expensed over the period of the time charter and voyage expenses are recognized as incurred.